Weed stocks are tanking as Aurora Cannabis debuts on the New York Stock Exchange (TLRY, CRON, CGC)

 Aurora Cannabis on Tuesday is set make its trading debut on the New York Stock Exchange.
 Shares will trade under the ticker "ACB."

-Weed stocks were under pressure Tuesday morning as one of the largest cannabis producers, Aurora Cannabis, gets set to go public on the New York Stock Exhange.
+Weed stocks were under pressure Tuesday morning as one of the largest cannabis producers, Aurora Cannabis, debuted for trading on the New York Stock Exchange.
+Aurora shares fell as much as 12% at the open.

-Tilray, Canopy Growth, and Cronos, who already trade on US markets, were lower between 7% and 14% ahead of the opening bell.
+Tilray, Canopy Growth, and Cronos, who were already trading on US markets, were lower between 7% and 14% before paring their losses.
 Before Tuesday, Aurora was trading solely on the Toronto Stock Exchange.

 Aurora, which grows cannabis for both the adult-use and medicinal market, has seen its market capitalization double since August — to just more that $10 billion — as both corporate giants and investors have gotten in on the "green rush" into marijuana.